What is a work cell phone policy?

 - Communicate safe practices.
 For example, phones should be set to “silent mode” when driving and calls sent to voicemail.
 If drivers receive important phone calls, they should be required to pull over before answering calls.

 - Remove incentives or systems that might make employees text while driving.

 How to write a work cell phone policy

-Here are some points to include when writing a cell phone policy for your business:
+Here are some points to include when writing a work cell phone policy for your business:

 - Expectations: Outline what you expect of all employees regarding their phone use.
 Don’t leave room for misinterpretation in this section of your policy.
-Instead, include specifics and even examples if appropriate.
-Make sure your employees know when they may use their cell phones during the workday and where they can use them (e.g., break room).
+Instead, include specific examples.
+Make sure your employees know when they may use their cell phones during the workday and where they can use them, such as in the break room.